drakkan/sftpgo/README.md

 ## License

-SFTPGo source code is licensed under the GNU AGPL-3.0-only.
+SFTPGo source code is licensed under the GNU AGPL-3.0-only with [additional terms](./NOTICE).

 The [theme](https://keenthemes.com/products/templates-mega-bundle) used in WebAdmin and WebClient user interfaces is proprietary, this means: